-Potato (Solanum tuberosum L.) is among the top five crops growing worldwide following cereals, wheat, rice, corn and barley due to its high carbohydrate content and adaptability.
-Potatoes are particularly valued in developing countries as a rich source of starch, vitamins C and B6 and essential amino acids.
-Fusarium solani species complex (FSSC) is common pathogen of potato, causing dry rot in the Upper Egypt.
-In this study were isolated and identified FSSC from potato tubers based on the morphological and molecular characteristics.
-187 isolates of Fusarium solani were obtained from potato tubers collected from different regions in the Upper Egypt.
-Based on the morphological characters, sequence data from β -tubulin and translation elongation factor (TEF-1 α) genes, all of the selected FSSC isolates were divided into three major groups (F. keratoplasticum, F. falciforme and F. solani).
-All the tested FSSC were able to produce amylases.
-All of the isolates were evaluated for their pathogenicity on healthy potato tubers; which showed pathogenic effect, lesion sizes were quite variable.
-F. solani (SVUFs73) had a highly virulent effect.
+Potato (Solanum tuberosum L.) is among the top five crops growing worldwide following cereals, rice, wheat, barley and corn due to its high carbohydrate content and adaptability.
+Potatoes are particularly valued in developing countries as a rich source of vitamins C and B6, starch and essential amino acids.
+Fusarium solani species complex (FSSC) is a common pathogen of potato, causing dry rot in the Upper Egypt.
+In this study were isolated and identified FSSC from potato tubers based on the morphological followed by molecular characteristics.
+187 isolates of Fusarium solani were achieved from infected and non-infected potato tubers gathered from different markets in the Upper Egypt.
+Dependent upon the morphological characteristics, sequence data from amplifying β-tubulin and specific translation elongation factor (TEF-1α) genes, all of the selected FSSC isolates were divided into three major groups (F. keratoplasticum, F. falciforme and F. solani).
+All the tested FSSC were capable of producing amylases.
+All of the isolates were examined for their pathogenic ability on healthy potato tubers, which showed pathogenic effects; with lesion sizes were quite variable.
+F. solani SVUFs73 showed a highly virulent effect.